Students who want to take this course need to be admitted to the Criminology & Criminal Justice master’s programme.

 This course comprises five mandatory two-hour seminars, in addition to the six lectures mentioned above.

-Names of instructors: Roxane de Massol de Rebetz LLM MSc and Maryla Klajn MSc
+Names of instructors: Roxane de Massol de Rebetz LLM MSc.

 During the seminars, the leitmotiv will be the public role of the criminologist/criminal justice expert as a key factor and a major player in the public and political debate on public order, crime and safety and consequently also in the complex agenda setting and legislative stage.
 You will practice writing scientific op-eds (blogs) in which you are challenged to apply the acquired theoretical legal-sociological and criminological knowledge to case studies about various concrete security governance dilemmas.
-In addition to these four written assignments, students will have to give one group presentation on a topic in line with that week's blog assignment.
+In addition to these four written assignments, students will have to orally present one of their assignments more elaborately.

 Students will have to present their assignments – both orally and written – in such a way that their findings and argumentation are accessible for a more general audience of both citizens and politicians.